PrincetonUniversity/removing_tedium/07_self_written_utilities/README.md

 $ mkdir /home/<NetID>/my-utilities      # if only have account on Adroit
 ```

 Once you have some scripts stored in this directory, you should put the directory under version control using git, for example.
+Note that you can use another name instead of `my-utilities` such as `bin` or `programs`.

 ### Update PATH